-100 The Dutch coast, located at the North Sea, has a total length of 432 km, including 1) the Delta region in the South, composed of islands and estuaries, 2) the Holland coast in the centre, with long stretches of sandy beaches and dunes and 3) the Wadden islands in the North, comprising barrier islands and tidal inlets (Figure 2).
-Almost 60% of the total coastline comprise beach and dune systems (Ruessink and Jeuken, 2002), which form part of the coastal defences protecting the low-lying hinterland from flooding.
-Depth and elevation measurements are available on an annual basis (taking place between April and September)

-105 at fixed transects along the Dutch coast through the JARKUS ("Jaarlijkse Kustmeting," Annual Coastal Measurement) program.
+The Dutch coast, located at the North Sea, has a total length of 432 km, including (1) the Delta region in the south, composed of islands and estuaries; (2) the Holland coast in the center, with long stretches of sandy beaches and dunes; and (3) the Wadden islands in the north, comprising barrier islands and tidal inlets (Fig. 2).
+Almost 60% of the total coastline comprises of beach and dune systems (Ruessink and Jeuken, 2002), which form part of the coastal defenses protecting the low-lying hinterland from flooding.
+Depth and elevation measurements are available on an annual basis (taking place between April and September) at fixed transects along the Dutch coast through the JARKUS ("Jaarlijkse Kustmeting", annual coastal measurement) program.